pasky/pachi/README.md

 * `pachi reportfreq=1s`     Show search progress every second (default: 1000 playouts).

-* `pachi -t 10 threads=4,max_tree_size=100`
+* `pachi -t 30 threads=4,max_tree_size=500,pondering`

-  Play with 10s per move on 4 threads, taking up to 100Mb of memory (+ several tens Mb as a constant overhead).
+  Play with 30s per move on 4 threads, using max 500Mb of memory for tree search and thinking during the opponent's turn as well.

-* `pachi -t _1200 --nodcnn threads=8,max_tree_size=3072,pondering`
+* `pachi -t _1200 --nodcnn threads=8,max_tree_size=3072`

-  Play without dcnn with time settings 20:00 S.D. on 8 threads, taking up to 3Gb of memory, and thinking during the opponent's turn as well.
+  Play without dcnn with time settings 20:00 S.D. on 8 threads, taking up to 3Gb of memory.

-> Pachi 12.50 Note:
-> By default Pachi automatically allocates memory for tree search now so you
-> shouldn't have to set "max_tree_size" anymore unless you want to limit max
-> memory used.
-See [here](MORE.md) for details.

-For now, there is no comprehensive documentation of engine options, but you can get a pretty good idea by looking at the uct_state_init() function in uct/uct.c - you will find the list of UCT engine options there, each with a description.
+For now, there is no comprehensive documentation of engine options, but you can get a pretty good idea by looking at the uct_setoption() function in [uct/uct.c](uct/uct.c) - you will find the list of UCT engine options there, each with a description.
 At any rate, usually the four options above are the only ones you really want to tweak.

 ## Analyze commands